mcgarrysd/vessel_metrics/README.md

 Data input accepted as either native .czi files or in image format

 ### Image preprocessing
-A variety of commonly used preprocessing techniques are included, including rolling ball background suppression, smoothing, contrast stretching and histogram equalization, and 4 vessel enhancement filters.
+A variety of commonly used preprocessing techniques are included, including tophat background suppression, smoothing, contrast stretching and histogram equalization, and 4 vessel enhancement filters.

-Jerman vessel enhancement filter is included with this software package.
+A python implementation of the 2d Jerman vessel enhancement filter is included with this software package.

 ![alt text](https://github.com/mcgarrysd/vessel_metrics/blob/main/sample_ims/raw_im.png "Raw image")

 ### Vessel segmentation
 Vessel segmentation included is optimized for confocal imaging.
-The default pipeline performs a rolling ball filter, background smoothing, a contrast stretch, and a frangi filter before binarizing the image and performing morphological operations to adjust for common artifacts.
+The default pipeline performs a top hat filter, background smoothing, a contrast stretch, and a frangi filter before binarizing the image and performing morphological operations to adjust for common artifacts.
 Segmentation accuracy can be verified using a jaccard index or vessel specific accuracy metrics (connectivity, area, and length)

 ![alt text](https://github.com/mcgarrysd/vessel_metrics/blob/main/sample_ims/segmentation.png "Vessel segmentation")